rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ```
 head /home/genomics/scratch/data/comparative_genomics/synteny/busco_out_summary/full_table.tsv
 ```
-BUSCO also output the nucleotide and protein sequences of the potential single copy genes.
-We will use the single_copy_busco_sequences in the next step.
+BUSCO produces amino acid sequences (if you want nucleotide sequences youhave to specify --metaeuk) of potential single copy genes.
+We will use those single_copy_busco_sequences in the next step.

 ### 5 - OrthoFinder
 We will use the single copy sequences from BUSCO to get the orthogroups from [orthofinder](https://github.com/davidemms/OrthoFinder ).
 OrthoFinder uses different modules for detecting sequence similarities and cluster genes together in orthogroups or gene families, reconstructing species trees and use phylogenetic information to distinguish between orthologs and paralogs.